 How Data Encryption Works

-The encryption process includes the following steps:
+In Veeam Agent, the encryption process includes the following steps:

 - When you create a backup job, you enable the encryption option for the job and enter a password to protect data at the job level.